-For active projects that require a final materials review, files with all materials documentation are to be maintained by both the Project Engineer and District Materials Engineer.
+For active projects that require a final materials review, all materials documentation is to be maintained in Doc Express by both the Project Engineer and District Materials Engineer.

-During the District Materials Engineer’s final materials review, copies of materials documentation may need to be added to the District Materials file from the Project Engineer’s file.
+During the District Materials Engineer’s final materials review, copies of materials documentation may need to be added.

 The District Materials Engineer compares the required method of acceptance as described in IM 204, IM 204 Supplemental and the contract documents with information on the material review sheets prepared by the Project Engineer.